crodrigoquero/C4Imaging/docs/CONTRIBUTING.md

 dfsdfasfasdff adsfasdfasf  asdfasdfasdf asdfasdf

+- if you're a junior developer read this file
+- If you're a sutudent read this file
+- If you're an experienced developer read this file

 Read our [Code of Coduct](../../page.html) to keep our community approachable and respectable.

 In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.